 by Brian Tomasik

-This piece describes some ways to back up your most important electronic data against the risk of magnetic disasters.
-Since "NASA puts the likelihood of [...] a geomagnetic super-storm at 12 percent per decade", the expected benefit of making backups seems worth the cost.
+This piece describes some ways to back up your most important electronic data against the risk of electromagnetic disasters.
+Since "NASA puts the likelihood of [...] a geomagnetic super-storm at 12 percent per decade", the expected benefit of making these backups seems worth the cost.

 - 1 Summary

 - 2 Types of disasters

 According to [former Director of Central Intelligence James] Woolsey, a solar super-storm like the Carrington Event today would “collapse electric grids and life-sustaining critical infrastructures worldwide, putting at risk the lives of billions.”

 Of course, if a geomagnetic storm was bad enough that society collapsed, then my writings would be less useful than in scenarios where that doesn't happen.

 This article quotes "Doug Biesecker of the National Oceanic and Atmospheric Administration’s (NOAA) Space Weather Prediction Center" as saying:

 The possibility of an extreme CME causing a very powerful geomagnetic storm is real.
 There’s considerable uncertainty to how frequent such storms are at the level where we worry about huge impacts on the power grid and the resulting impacts that a lack of electricity would have.
 Is it a 1 in 50, 1 in 100, or 1 in 1,000 year event?
 We just don’t know.

 Verge (2013) reports the recommendations of Eric Gallant: "For data center providers, Gallant urges taking precautions to prevent damage resulting from small or mid-sized solar flares.
 This includes installing transient voltage surge suppression (TVSS), uninterruptible power supplies (UPS), and on-site emergency standby generators."
 How common are TVSSs in data centers?
 Can data be lost if they're not in place?